dishak11/Cache-Manager/README.md

 This will run a series of tests to validate the functionality and correctness of the Cache-Manager program.

-Sure, here's an updated PRD with additional information:

 # User Needs

 We want to be able to run the program from the command line with the following arguments: